RECIPE SOURCE: CENTENNIAL MAGAZINE INSTANT POT RECIPES - FALL 2020 EDITION

 However, I no longer use jarred sauce very often.
 When I was dealing with Type 2 Diabetes, I discovered many of the jarred sauces have a high sugar content.
 Then, when I started taking a closer look at my calorie intake, I noticed that some of them ate up quite a bit of my daily allotment.

 Now, I make my own simple tomato sauce using either canned, crushed tomatoes or whole San Marzano tomatoes (if I'm feeling like doing some mashing!).
 So, I used that with this recipe.
 But, I'll stay true to the original when listing ingredients below.
+I also sometimes use medium shell pasta instead of penne pasta.
+I keep it to 8 ounces, though.

 WHAT I LOVE ABOUT THIS RECIPE